First book in the trilogy A Relative Invasion

 War threatens at the very shores of home . . . with ruthless Hitler in Europe and devious Cousin Kenneth at the doorstep.

 In 1937 five-year-old Billy meets his cousin, the idolised, frail and manipulative Kenneth.
 As the adults worry about war emerging in Europe, the slow burn of a fateful rivalry develops between the boys.
 With emotionally distant parents, bullying uncle and manipulative cousin, Billy starts to stutter.
+Now there is more for Uncle to criticise and Kenneth to mock.
 The one thing that upholds Billy’s spirits is the Cossack sabre, owned by his father’s work colleague.
 Once seen, never forgotten, the sabre becomes an icon of power – but possibly, destruction.